 What you can do

-- Write down questions to ask your doctor.
+- Questions to ask your doctor

-- What kinds of tests will I need?
+- What tests will I need?

 - What's an appropriate level of physical activity?

-- How often should I be screened or monitored for fibromuscular dysplasia?
+- How often should I be monitored for fibromuscular dysplasia?

 - I have other health conditions.
-How can I best manage them together?
+How can I best manage these conditions together?

 - Should I see a specialist?

-- Are there any brochures or other printed material that I can take home with me?
+- Are there brochures or other printed material that I can have?
 What websites do you recommend?